Can a melanoma look like an age spot and vice versa?

 As people get older, their risk of melanoma rises, but they also start developing age spots.

-Can the physical appearance of these conditions overlap each other?
+Can the physical appearance of age spots and melanoma overlap each other?

 “Age spots are linked to both aging and sun exposure,” says Dr. Michael Shapiro, MD, Medical Director and Founder of Vanguard Dermatology in NYC, NY.